-Master of Science in Child Development with administration specialization 42 credit hours
+Master of Science in Child Development with administration concentration

-Intended for administrators and supervisors of early childhood programs, this specialization explores the planning and implementation of administrative systems that effectively carry out an organization's mission.
+Intended for administrators and supervisors of early childhood programs, this concentration explores the planning and implementation of administrative systems that effectively carry out an organization's mission.
 The internship enables students to prepare their center/program for NAEYC accreditation, to bring the center through the accreditation process, or, for an accredited center, to augment the programs serving children and families.
 Students seeking to earn the Illinois Director Credential, the professional standard for management in child care and education programs, must complete their internship in an administrative setting.

 CHLD C410 Social and Historical Perspectives on Early Care and

 Education (3)

 CHLD C413 Adult Education and Supervision (2)

-CHLD C421 Human Development I: Psychosocial Development in
+CHLD C421 Social and Emotional Development I:

 Infancy and Childhood (3)

-CHLD C422 Human Development II: Psychosocial Development
+CHLD C422 Social and Emotional Development II:

-from Early Adolescence through Adulthood (3)
+Early Adolescence through Adulthood (3)

 CHLD C425 Physical Growth and Development (3)

-CHLD C426 Development of Cognition, Language, and Play I:

-Cognitive Development (3)
+CHLD C426 Cognitive Development (3)

-CHLD C427 Development of Cognition, Language, and Play II:

-Language Development (3)
+CHLD C427 Language Development (3)

 CHLD C432 Family and Culture (3)

 CHLD C490 Research Methods (3)

-Assessment elective course (2)
+Assessment e elective course (2)